Batch8-Online1/com.LIGHTSIDEOnline1/README.md

 the search button does not work for chrome browser , i tried many things to solve this problem , my final solution is changing browser to firefox. if you can find a better way , fix it .
+    what did i try for solution ( these experiments did not work)
+    - checked the version of chrome and match with bonigarcia browser
+    - updated chrome and bonigarcia dependency
+    - checked by manual import driver from my local
+    - added many wait
+    - tried 4 different locator and 2 diff elemend to click search button
+    - recursive method to call until search button navigate to forward
+    - changed different date and time many times

+    what did i do as a solution
+    -change the browser to firefox it react different but still works fine on the hunt page